 Cancer research has made major advancements in diagnosis, treatments, and the basic understanding of the disease itself.
-Within the last year, we have seen progress in immunotherapy, treatments involving nanotechnology, advances in targeted and personalized therapeutics and drug development, and a decrease in mortality rates due to a strong focus on learning more about the origination of the disease.
+Each year we see progress in immunotherapy, treatments involving nanotechnology, advances in targeted and personalized therapeutics and drug development, and a decrease in mortality rates due to a strong focus on learning more about the origination of the disease.

 Use #LRcancer to follow the conversation!

 POSTER SUBMISSION GUIDELINES

 Virtual poster sessions offer the opportunity to present data to a global audience via a PDF poster and video summary, and discuss results with interested colleagues through email.
 Posters should be submitted as a PowerPoint file.
 Presentations should incorporate illustrative materials such as tables, graphs, photographs, and large-print text.
 This content is not peer-reviewed.
 Submission is free.

 Enter the following information to this Submission Form:

 All submitted abstracts will be reviewed and decisions regarding acceptance will be made as abstracts are received.
 You will be notified within one week of receipt about acceptance.
 Further details and registration materials will be provided at that time.
 You do not have to be present in order to have a poster displayed.
 Only those abstracts approved by LabRoots may display posters at this event.